tsinghua-fib-lab/ShortVideo_dataset/README.md

 - **video\_feature\_total:** the folder containing all extracted visual features with the format "video_id.npy".

-- **interaciton.csv:** the file containing all behavior data and attribute data.
+- **interaciton_filtered.csv:** the file containing all behavior data and attribute data.

 - **asr_zn:** ASR text in Chinese of each video with the format "video_id.txt".